tamersp25/docs/docs/apps/README.md

 We are constantly adding new features to Veritone Developer, increasing the power and flexibility available at developers' fingertips.

 > Check out the [Applications](../developer/applications/) section for information about how to create custom aiWARE integrations of your own.

+## Automate Studio

+With Veritone **Automate Studio**, tap into a low-code AI platform to intelligently automate manual data analysis processes – all without AI expertise.
+Simply design end-to-end, automated processes with a drag-and-drop UI empowering you to map out your unique combination of data inputs, AI-powered business logic, and desired output, then deploy in one-click to deliver insights in the application of your choice in hours, not months.

+Check out the [Engines](../developer/engines) section for documentation on creating aiWARE engines with Automate Studio

+For general introduction and configuration information, check out our [Help Docs](https://app.intercom.io/a/apps/ixc2n84g/articles/articles/3193488/show)